Hivemind - Lightweight Container Orchestration Platform

 This modular design makes the system easier to understand, maintain, and extend.

-• Automatic IP allocation - Each container gets a unique IP address
+• IP allocation - Each container gets a unique IP address

-• Overlay networking - VXLAN-based overlay for cross-node communication
+• Overlay networking - Support for cross-node communication

 • Service discovery integration - Find services by name rather than IP

-• Network health monitoring - Track network status and connectivity
+• Network health monitoring - Basic tracking of network status

 How does Hivemind’s service discovery work?